For best experience please turn on javascript and use a modern browser!

 • Hold a non-EU/EEA passport and not be eligible for support under the Dutch system of study grants and loans (Studiefinanciering; for more information please refer to DUO.nl).
 The scholarship office should be notified as soon as possible throughout the academic year of any change in nationality, type of residence permit, and/or possible support via Studiefinanciering.

-• Be admitted to a Master's programme at the UvA for the first time.
-AMS will not be awarded to candidates who are seeking a second Master's degree, or attending a second Master's programme, at the UvA.
+• Apply to a Master's programme at the UvA for the first time.
+AMS will not be awarded to candidates who have already obtained a Master's degree at the UvA.

 • Be able to comply with Dutch visa regulations as indicated by the Dutch Immigration Service (IND).